We’re living in a time when the internet is everything, a place where people go to find anything from A to Z, and this includes education.

 13. Run Two Versions of the Same Ad

 To make sure you’re using all the available tools, avoid relying just on one type of school ads design.
 Have a few versions ready and try them all out to see which one works best.
-It’s a fail-proof way of attracting more prospective students to your website.
+Performing A/B tests is a fail-proof way of attracting more prospective students to your website.

 In the example below from the University of Phoenix, the message is basically the same as well as the layout of the ad.
 However, the image and text are entirely different in this school advertisement banner.